-At educations.com virtual fairs, you’ll be able to meet universities, colleges, and other higher education institutes from around the world.
+At the Global Study Abroad Fair, you’ll be able to meet universities, colleges, and other higher education institutes from around the world.

 You might be wondering, “Why do I need to prepare for the fair?
 I’m just attending it!”
 The simple answer is that with just a little bit of preparation, you can ensure that you get the most out of attending the virtual study abroad fair.
 This will hopefully help you take a step closer to your study abroad dream!

-Below are our top 3 tips to help you have a great experience at educations.com’s global study abroad fairs.
+Below are our top 3 tips to help you have a great experience at the Global Study Abroad Fair.

 Tip #1.
 Check technical requirements & recommendations